An A+ Guide to Gen Z Marketing

 Content Marketing Today

 Today, content marketing is much more than just blogging; content marketing is an amalgamation of many different things and practically everyone is using it.
-According to data from the Content Marketing Institute, in 2017 86% of B2C (business to consumer) businesses and 96% of B2B (business to business) businesses used content marketing.
+The number of businesses using content marketing increased from 70% in 2019 to 82% in 2020, and the industry is projected to grow by $417.85 billion.
 Content doesn’t just have to be writing it can also be a video, a podcast or even a newsletter.
 Content marketing also goes hand in hand with SEO (search engine optimization).
 When you’re writing a blog or a new service page, you want to target your audience with optimal keywords so that you’re reaching the right people.

 A lot of different factors go into what a business needs to boost sales and what kind of content they’ll use to get there.
 Daily activities while working as a content marketer could look like writing a few blog posts a day, or doing keyword research for a blog post.
 You will also probably spend time researching various topics for your company’s clients.
 When you’re a content marketer, you become a jack-of-all-trades when it comes to information.